1coderookie/KobraGoNeoInsights/docs/calibration.md

   You'll follow the proposed order and generate the specific 3d models for your specific needs with just one click, like temperature towers, retraction towers and so on.
   After that, you just print them and don't have to take care about additional code sections (e.g. like applying temperature or retraction distance changes at layer xy) which is necessary when using Cura and the Calibration Shapes plugin.

+- **OrcaSlicer**
+  OrcaSlicer also comes with a set of inbuilt calibration tools.
+As I don't use OrcaSlicer (yet), I can't show you a screenshot right now, but it might be worth having a look at it.

 - **Cura**
   If you're using Cura, you might want to check out the plugin ["Calibration Shapes"](https://marketplace.ultimaker.com/app/cura/plugins/5axes/CalibrationShapes) which gives you access to different STL models you can use for calibration.
   Before slicing and printing, make sure you're reading the specific notes about the models at the [wiki page of the creator](https://github.com/5axes/Calibration-Shapes/wiki) and to add the additional code to the generated STL files when necessary.